 It's a church community that she has served for the past seven years after coming to the Berkshires from New York City, where she was canon for congregational development within the Diocese of New York.
 After working over half a decade in Pittsfield, Anderson will bid farewell to St. Stephen's after she leads her final service Sunday morning at 10.

-After Sunday, Anderson will prepare for a new
+After Sunday, Anderson will prepare for a new role as canon to the ordinary in the Diocese of New Hampshire.

 "A new calling came to me," Anderson said.
 "The bishop asked me to join and work with him in New Hampshire, and I felt this deep sense of joy and spirit that I can do more to continue to meet the needs of people in the world."